Azure/azure-sdk/docs/typescript/design.md

 {% include requirement/MUST id="ts-naming-subclients" %} prefix methods that create or vend subclients with `get` and suffix with `client`.
 For example, `container.getBlobClient()`.

 TODO: Put the above with the discussion of hierarchical clients?

-{% include requirement/MUST id="ts-naming-options" %} suffix options bag parameters names with `Options`, and prefix with the name of the operation.
-For example, if an operation is called createItem, its options type must be called `CreateItemOptions`.

 TODO: A code sample here would help illustrate this.